Terms of Service Agreement

 (h) Governing Law; Forum for Disputes.
 This Agreement and all terms and conditions included or incorporated by reference herein shall be governed by and interpreted in accordance with the laws of the State of Wisconsin applicable to agreements made and wholly performed therein.
 Client hereby consents to the exclusive jurisdiction of the federal and state courts of competent jurisdiction located in Clark County, Wisconsin for the adjudication of any disputes arising out of or relating to this Agreement or Client’s access to or use of the Services.
 Client hereby waives any objection to venue or inconvenient forum laid therein.

-(i) In order to meet changes in search engine guidelines or other factors impacting Web and social media content optimization and marketing trends, BSWS may revise this Agreement at any time by updating this posting and providing Client with written notice of such update.
+(i) In order to meet changes in search engine guidelines or other factors impacting Web and social media content optimization and marketing trends, BSWS may revise this Agreement at any time by updating this posting as a way in providing Client with written notice of such update.
 Client should visit this page from time to time to review the current Agreement, which shall continue to be binding on Client in its revised form.